-Mary’s fiery temper was not improved by poverty and neglect, and she spoke harshly when offended, wrote Sylvester Judd in his 1905 History of Hadley.
+Poverty and neglect did not improve Mary’s fiery temper, and she spoke harshly when offended, wrote Sylvester Judd in his 1905 History of Hadley.

 “Despised and sometimes ill-treated, she was soured with the world, and rendered spiteful towards some of her neighbors; they began to call her a witch, and to abuse her,” Judd wrote.

-Mary Webster was said to put a spell on cattle and horses so they couldn’t go past her house.
+Mary Webster supposedly put a spell on cattle and horses so they couldn’t go past her house.
 The drivers found her and beat her so the animals could pass.

 She once walked into a house and a hen fell down a chimney into a pot of boiling water.
-She had a scald mark on her body, probably from the hot water, but her neighbors believed it was the witches’ mark.
+She had a scald mark on her body, probably from the hot water, but her neighbors called it the witches’ mark.

 On March 27, 1683, the Northampton county court magistrates examined Mary Webster on suspicion of witchcraft.